 Washington, DC Headquarters

 The headquarters of the Mint is in Washington, DC.
-Though this facility does not make coins, it is responsible for coin laws, research, marketing, and other important business practices related to the Mint’s everyday operations.
+Though this facility does not make coins, it is responsible for coin laws, research, marketing, and other important business related to the Mint’s operations.

 West Point Mint Facility